Post Overview: Best Christmas Shows in New York City

 Visiting New York City?
-If you haven’t decided where to stay (yet) check out our helpful guide on Where to Stay in New York City (The best neighborhoods for first timers +2 to avoid).
+If you haven’t decided where to stay (yet) check out our helpful guide on Where to Stay in New York City (The best neighborhoods for first timers +3 to avoid).
 Don’t have time?
 Here’s our favorite hotel in NYC, hands down.

-Tips for visiting NYC for the holidays
+- Tips for Visiting NYC for the Holidays

-Best Christmas Shows New York City
+- Holiday Shows New York City (Map)

 The Christmas Spectacular Starring the Radio City Rockettes

-The NYC Christmas show dates back to the 1930’s and although the world has changed a lot over the last nearly 100 years, the Rockettes’ status as an elite dance company has not.
-The dance group has entertained troops stationed overseas during wartime, performed at a presidential inauguration and a Superbowl halftime show.
+The Christmas Spectacular Starring the Radio City Rockettes dates back to the 1930’s, and over generations has become one of the most treasured holiday shows in NYC.
+The Rockettes are a lauded dance group that have entertained troops stationed overseas during wartime, performed at a presidential inauguration, and even a Superbowl halftime show.

 The Nutcracker

-Address: 20 Lincoln Center Plaza, New York, NY 10023
+Address: Lincoln Center, 20 Lincoln Center Plaza, New York, NY 10023

 Joy of Christmas at St. John the Divine